yasirbhutta/yasirbhutta.github.io/computer-basics/docs/number-systems.md

 When the computer needs to access a bit of data in ROM, it sends the address of the bit to the memory controller.
 The memory controller then sends a signal to the cell at that address.
 The cell then reads the bit of data and sends it back to the memory controller.

-**Conclusion**

-Bits are stored in memory using electrical charges.
-A bit is stored as a high voltage if it is a 1, and a low voltage if it is a 0.
-RAM is used to store data that is currently being used by the computer, while ROM is used to store data that is permanent.

 ## Review Questions

-1.

 ## Excercises